 What Causes Dreams of Falling?

 Dreams of falling are relatively common.
-It’s said at least 95% of people have had one.
+At least 95% of people have had one.
 They create sudden anxiety that can startle us and wake us up.
 What causes these types of dreams?

 Possible Explanations for Dreaming of Falling

 If you remember these dreams, you’ll realize they occur within minutes of falling asleep.
-At the Sleep Lab at the Hospital of Madrid in Spain, they’ve researched this phenomenon and concluded that it is a result of a tiny imbalance between the vesticular system (located in the ears) and the kinesthetic system.
+At the Sleep Lab at the Hospital in Madrid, Spain, they’ve researched this phenomenon and concluded that it is a result of a tiny imbalance between the vestibular system (located in the ears) and the kinesthetic system.

 The body has not yet adapted to a lying position which forces us to wake up with a feeling that we’re falling.
 This makes many people actually fall out of bed.